tock/tock/doc/reference/trd-appid.md

 There is a relationship between application identifiers and credentials, but they are not the same thing.
 An application identifier is a numerical representation of the application's identity, while credentials are the data that, combined with a verifier policy, bind identifiers to binaries.
 Suppose there are two versions (v1.1 and v1.2) of the same application.
 They have different binaries.
 Their application credentials consist of a cryptographic hash of their binary signed by a known public key.
 The public key defines the application identifier: all versions of this application have credentials signed by this key.
 The two versions have different credentials, because their hashes differ, but they have the same application identifier.

 Every running Tock process MUST have an application identifier.
 Application identifiers MUST be unique across running processes in a single Tock system.
 Global application identifiers MUST persist across process restarts or reloads.

 If the verifier policy assigns the same application identifier to multiple process binaries, then the Tock kernel MUST NOT run more than one of them at any given time.
 Following the above example, the Tock kernel can run v1.1 or v1.2 of the application, but will not run both simultaneously.
+A kernel MAY perform this check by comparing Short IDs generated from application identifiers using the `Compress` trait (described below).
+Kernels using Short IDs to test collisions between application identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID.

 In cases when a process does not have any application credentials, the verifier policy MAY assign it a global or local